livelybone/vue-slide-for-more/README.md

 # vue-slide-for-more
-A vuejs(vue2) component for loading more data when the content was slide to the bottom on mobile
+A vuejs(vue2) component for loading more data when the content was slide to the bottom on mobile, also provide refresh function